 On the sand, discover the remains of the MV Panagiotis, the shipwreck of a container ship dating back to the 80s.

 Alternatively, board a cruise from Porto Vromi or Zakynthos Town and experience a half-day at this beach.
-It’s a good idea to check this convenient excursion from Porto Vromi if you want to save some money.
+It’s a good idea to book an excursion from Porto Vromi if you want to save some money.

-In fact, among the things you can do in the area, why not check out a turtle spotting tour?
+Many visitors choose to book turtle spotting tours.
 There are plenty to choose from!
-Among the most popular ones, go for a glass-bottom tour or check out this fishing tour of Zakynthos.
-With any of these tours, you’ll be able to experience the incredible richness of Zakynthos’ seabed.
+Among the most popular ones, go for a glass-bottom tour or take a fishing tour of Zakynthos.
+With any of these tours, you’ll be able to experience the incredible richness of Zakynthos’ seabed and perhaps spot a turtle or two while you’re out!

 Explore The Blue Caves Of Zakynthos